Carlos Correa Player Props: Twins vs. Mariners

-The Minnesota Twins, including Carlos Correa (.356 on-base percentage in past 10 games, 51 points above season-long percentage), take on starter George Kirby and the Seattle Mariners at T-Mobile Park, Thursday at 3:40 PM ET.
+The Minnesota Twins, including Carlos Correa (.383 on-base percentage in past 10 games, 75 points above season-long percentage), take on starting pitcher Luis Castillo and the Seattle Mariners at Target Field, Monday at 7:40 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Mariners.
+In his previous game, he went 1-for-4 with an RBI against the White Sox.

 Carlos Correa Game Info & Props vs. the Mariners